jacksonbarreto/Higher-Education-Institutions-in-Germany-Dataset-2025/README.md

 **Handling Missing or Incorrect Data**
 1. Specific entries with missing or incorrect data were updated manually based on their `ETER_ID`.
 For instance:
    - Adjusted URLs for entries like `DE0012` (updated to `www.zeppelin-university.com`)
-   - Adjusted URLs for entries like `FR0906` (updated to `hmtm.de`)
+   - Adjusted URLs for entries like `DE0906` (updated to `hmtm.de`)
-   - Adjusted URLs for entries like `FR0104` (updated to `www.dhfpg.de`)
+   - Adjusted URLs for entries like `DE0104` (updated to `www.dhfpg.de`)
-   - Adjusted URLs for entries like `FR0466` (updated to `fhf.brandenburg.de`)
+   - Adjusted URLs for entries like `DE0466` (updated to `fhf.brandenburg.de`)
-   - Adjusted URLs for entries like `FR0907` (updated to `hr-nord.niedersachsen.de`)
+   - Adjusted URLs for entries like `DE0907` (updated to `hr-nord.niedersachsen.de`)
-   - Adjusted URLs for entries like `FR0333` (updated to `www.srh-university.de`)
+   - Adjusted URLs for entries like `DE0333` (updated to `www.srh-university.de`)

 **Regional Data Integration**
 1. Merged NUTS 2016 and NUTS 2021 data to enrich the dataset with regional labels.

 **Final Dataset**
 The final dataset was saved as a CSV file: `germany-heis.csv`, encoded in UTF-8 for compatibility.
-It includes detailed information about HEIs in France, their categories, regional affiliations, and membership in European alliances.
+It includes detailed information about HEIs in Germany, their categories, regional affiliations, and membership in European alliances.

 **Summary**
 This methodology ensures that the dataset is accurate, consistent, and enriched with valuable regional and institutional details.
 The final dataset is intended to serve as a reliable resource for analyzing French HEIs.